borntofrappe/game-development/Games/Whirlybird/README.md

 ## Updates

-- bug: redesign player sprites to be vertically aligned
+- bug: touch controls for gameover state

 - feature: add hat powerup

-- suggestion: add delay between hurt and gameover state

-- suggestion: refactor eight interactable into enemy class.
-Moves horizontally and vertically.

 - style: design helper graphics to illustrate how to play